Northern snakehead: Japan

 Snakeheads of Korean stock were first introduced to Japan in the 1920s, and since then have spread to about every suitable body of water on the Japanese mainland.

 Europe

 During the Cold War, the USSR imported several different species of fish from eastern Eurasia into Europe for new prospects in aquaculture.
 Among these fish was the northern snakehead, which came from the Amur River basin and were stocked in various ponds of the Moscow region starting in 1949.
 These initial experiments were successful and it was recommended that snakehead be stocked into various other waterbodies.
 However, only one shipment to Czechoslovakia was ever made in 1955, and nothing else after.
 The snakehead was also introduced to the Volga Delta and various ponds in Yekaterinburg, but are presumed to have failed due to no reports since then.

 While the snakeheads were reported to have been breeding in Moscow in the 1950s, they have since disappeared.
 There are no known populations in Europe in this moment.

+In the European Union, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.